Phil Cunningham (folk musician): Biography

 Cunningham played accordion and violin from a young age.
-He attended school in Portobello, and was raised Mormon, attending church regularly and playing organ.
-However, by age fifteen due to issues with the Church of Jesus Christ of Latter-day Saints he left, and now describes himself as a spiritualist.
+He attended school in Portobello, and was raised a member of the Church of Jesus Christ of Latter-day Saints, attending church regularly and playing organ.
+However, by age fifteen he had issues towards the Church and chose to leave.
+He now describes himself as a spiritualist.

 At the age of 16, he left school and joined his older brother Johnny in the group Silly Wizard, where he sang and played accordion, tin whistle, harmonium, guitar, and synthesizer.
 He also wrote many of the group's songs.
 After the breakup of Silly Wizard, Phil and Johnny recorded two albums and toured with Irish siblings Mícheál Ó Domhnaill and Triona Ni Domhnaill as the quartet Relativity.
 Phil has since had a successful solo career, releasing the solo albums Airs & Graces and The Palomino Waltz and producing albums with Aly Bain, Mark Knopfler, Dolores Keane, Altan, Connie Dover and Kris Drever.
+He has also produced two albums for the quartet GiveWay.

 In more recent years, Phil has also composed classical music and music for theatre and television, with 1997 seeing the premiere of his Highlands and Islands Suite at the Glasgow Royal Concert Hall.

 In 2002, Phil was appointed MBE for services to Scottish music.
 He was awarded an honorary Doctor of Letters, at Glasgow Caledonian University's graduation ceremony on 27 November 2007.